So you took the leap and attempted the Professional Scrum Master I (PSM I) Assessment From Scrum.org.

 - Strongly consider attending a Scrum.org Professional Scrum Master course Learning in a facilitated environment with an experienced Trainer and others in a similar position will help you learn a significant amount in a short time.
 A great lower cost alternative to this would be to take our Simple Guide To Scrum Video Course.
 This covers the same content and allows you to learn at your own pace and at a lower cost.

 - Re-read the Scrum Guide and get more familiar with it.
 This is the primary source of all answers for the assessment

-- Take our Ultimate Scrum Master & Product Owner Practice Assessment.
-This will provide 500+ sample questions and will make a huge difference in the probability of a pass with your next attempt.
+- Take our Ultimate Scrum Master I (PSM I) Practice Assessment.
+This offers 400+ questions and is the best and most comprehensive practice assessment available anywhere.
+It is 5-star rated, has been used by thousands of people and will make a huge difference in the probability of a pass with your next attempt.

-- Read Scrum – A Pocket Guide by Gunther Verheyen.
+- Read Scrum – A Pocket Guide by Gunther Verheyen (paid link).
 This book will boost your chances of a pass significantly.